FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Quantitative Comparison: FM-G-CAM Vs Grad-CAM

-Our tests uses four existing metrics for evaluating the reliability of a generated saliency map explaining a given vision-based model prediction.
-The metrics used in the tests are; Deletion Area Under Curve (DAUC) and Insertion Area Under Curve (IAUC) \cite{petsiuk2018rise, petsiuk2021black} with Insertion Correlation (IC) and Deletion Correlation (DC) \cite{gomez2022metrics}.
-The DAUC metric is calculated by progressively masking the input image starting from the most important area on the image for a given class based on the provided saliency map.
-IAUC is also calculated similarly, but starts with a blank image and by revealing the most important areas sequentially until the entire image is revealed.
-DC and IC represent the correlation between the target class score and progressive masking or revealing steps similarly to DAUC and IAUC.
+Our tests use four existing metrics to evaluate the reliability of a generated saliency map explaining a given vision-based model prediction.
+The metrics used in the tests are Deletion Area Under Curve (DAUC) and Insertion Area Under Curve (IAUC) \cite{petsiuk2018rise, petsiuk2021black}, with Insertion Correlation (IC) and Deletion Correlation (DC) \cite{gomez2022metrics}.
+The DAUC metric is calculated by progressively masking the input image, starting from the most important area for the given class as indicated by the saliency map.
+IAUC is calculated similarly, but it starts with a blank image and reveals the most important areas sequentially until the entire image is revealed.
+DC and IC represent the correlation between the target class score and the progressive masking or revealing steps, similar to DAUC and IAUC.

-In section \ref{subsec:lit-good-saliencymap}, we discussed the need for saliency maps to be based on multiple classes rather than a singular predicted top class.
-To objectively evaluate that FM-G-CAM provides a solution for the said issue by producing a fusion of multiple class activation maps, we repurposed above-mentioned metrics by calculating them repetitively on all top-5 predicted classes.
-With this method, we aimed to evaluate how these metrics varies with the ranks of top-5 predicted classes.
+In section \ref{subsec:lit-good-saliencymap}, we discussed the need for saliency maps to be based on multiple classes rather than a single predicted top class.
+To objectively evaluate whether FM-G-CAM provides a solution to this issue by producing a fusion of multiple class activation maps, we repurposed the aforementioned metrics by calculating them repeatedly across all top-5 predicted classes.
+With this method, we aimed to assess how these metrics vary with the ranks of the top-5 predicted classes.

-To carry out the planned tests, we used the ResNet50V2 \cite{he2016identity} model with ImageNet weights\footnote{https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html} and calculated the selected test metrics in the MS-COCO training set \cite{lin2014microsoft} with 80,000+ images.
+To carry out the planned tests, we used the ResNet50V2 \cite{he2016identity} model with ImageNet weights\footnote{https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html} and calculated the selected test metrics on the MS-COCO training set \cite{lin2014microsoft}, which contains 80,000+ images.
 In summary, we used the \textit{knowledge} of ImageNet to classify MS-COCO.
-MS-COCO was selected for this test since the majority of the images contain more than one ground truth class, which allows the planned test to be carried out meaningfully.
-For the calculation of these metrics we used an open source Python library\footnote{https://github.com/TristanGomez44/metrics-saliency-maps} introduced in \cite{gomez2022metrics}.
-We have also made our test scripts available open-source via GitHub\footnote{https://github.com/SuienS/cam-evaluation}.
+MS-COCO was selected for this test because the majority of the images contain more than one ground truth class, which allows the planned test to be carried out meaningfully.
+To calculate these metrics, we used an open-source Python library\footnote{https://github.com/TristanGomez44/metrics-saliency-maps} introduced in \cite{gomez2022metrics}.
+We have also made our test scripts available as open source on GitHub\footnote{https://github.com/SuienS/cam-evaluation}.